square/wire/README.md

 The compiler will (recursively) import any needed `.proto` files from the `protos-repo/` directory, but will only generate output for the `.proto` files listed on the command line or in the file specified by the `--files` flag.

+The `--proto_path` flag may be specified multiple times to provide multiple paths in which to search for `.proto` files.

 Generating service interfaces
 -----------------------------